Bayesian clustering of high-dimensional data via latent repulsive mixtures: Abstract

 \section{Abstract}

 Model-based clustering of moderate or large dimensional data is notoriously difficult.
 We propose a model for simultaneous dimensionality reduction and clustering by assuming a mixture model for a set of latent scores, which are then linked to the observations via a Gaussian latent factor model.
 This approach was recently investigated by \cite{Chandra20}.
 The authors use a factor-analytic representation and assume a mixture model for the latent factors.
 However, performance can deteriorate in the presence of model misspecification.
 Assuming a repulsive point process prior for the component-specific means of the mixture for the latent scores is shown to yield a more robust model that outperforms the standard mixture model for the latent factors in several simulated scenarios.
-To favor well-separated clusters of data, the repulsive point process must be anisotropic, and its density should be tractable for efficient posterior inference.
+The repulsive point process must be anisotropic to favor well-separated clusters of data, and its density should be tractable for efficient posterior inference.
 We address these issues by proposing a general construction for anisotropic determinantal point processes.
+We illustrate our model in simulations as well as a plant species co-occurrence dataset.